SteveKeller/geth-cluster/README.md

 ### Ethereum Accounts
 Every miner (including exposed miner) has an already existing ethereum account.
 The account address is located in the file **/privatechain/accID** inside each miner container.
 The account will be generated when the miner containers are first started.
-The password is predefined in the file **geth-miner/passfile** in the EtheRed git repository.
+The password is predefined in the file **geth-miner/passfile** in the geth-cluster git repository.

 ### Testing

-> Tested with: Debian Strech (9.4) | docker 18.03.0-ce | docker-compose 1.21.0
+> Tested with: Debian Stretch (9.4) | docker 18.03.0-ce | docker-compose 1.21.0

 The geth cluster needs some time to bootstrap and get the ethereum network ready.
 Tests can fail if they are executed to fast after the docker-compose is started.